-I have just watched the quite recent (though by now already last year’s…) movie About Time.
-Featuring Rachel McAdams and other fine actors, it was a plot that surprised and touched me deeply, both for what it communicated and for what it didn’t.
+The movie About Time features a plot that surprised and touched me deeply, both for what it communicated and for what it didn’t.
 The blissful, romantic laughing-in-the-rain movie poster had made me expect a romantic comedy – the boy and girl who despise each other only to then fall madly in love and conclude the movie with an epic kiss.
 Yet, alas, a romantic comedy it was not, though it was romantic and a comedy.

 The movie tells the story of Tim Lake (played by Domhnall Gleeson) who, at his 21st birthday, hears from his father than the men in the family have the ability to travel back in time.
 A welcome surprise, Tim uses the ability to help him achieve his chief goal in life: find a girlfriend.
 You know, introduce yourself to the girl a number of times untill you finally get it right and she likes you (a possibility that could help others of us if you ever read this, time travelers of the future).
 Eventually he finds a nice gal and they fall in love, still early in the movie.